What are the disadvantages of being an oceanographer?

 8. Risk of bad weather: Oceanographic research often takes place on the sea, and oceanographers may be exposed to bad weather conditions such as storms, which can be dangerous.

-See also What qualifications do you need to be an agricultural scientist?
+See also What qualifications do you need to be a system administrator?

 It’s important to note that these disadvantages may not be applicable to all oceanographers and can also depend on the specific job and location.
 Additionally, many of these disadvantages can be mitigated with proper planning, training, and safety protocols.